 Today, because of enormous strides in medicine and technology, most children with heart conditions such as tetralogy of Fallot go on to lead healthy, productive lives as adults.
 Some children with TOF will experience heart problems later in life, including a leaky heart valve and/or irregular heartbeat (arrhythmia).
 Medication or repeat surgery by be needed.

 Through age 18

-Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
-Patients will need to carefully follow their doctors' advice, including staying on any medications prescribed and, in some cases, limiting exercise.
+Children who have had surgical repair of tetralogy of Fallot, will require lifelong care by a cardiologist.
+At CHOP, our pediatric cardiologists follow patients until they are young adults, coordinating care with the child’s primary care physician.
+Patients will need to carefully follow their doctors' advice, including continuing any prescribed medications and, in some cases, limiting exercise.

 Reviewed by Chitra Ravishankar, MD